bellmit/attic/README.md

 ## Installing

-All modules are hosted on Bintray, in a private repository.
+All modules are hosted on Bintray's JCenter repository.

 To add to Maven: